BrankoVukmirovic/Ally-Py-docs/README.md

 * Plugin Guide (in `plugin_guide` directory)
 * Howto (not yet available)

+To create a new document, run `sphinx-quickstart` and specify the subdirectory name, for example `reference`.
+Most options can be left as defaults, or edited later in conf.py if needed.

 Documentation is generated using [Sphinx](http://sphinx-doc.org/), and written in [reStructuredTex](http://sphinx-doc.org/rest.html).

 To generate an HTML version of the documentation: